-- Evaluation by a lung specialist
+- Evaluation by a Nurse Navigator

-- A plan for follow-up or treatment
+- Develop a plan for follow-up or treatment

 For some patients, a periodic series of CT scans to re-check the size of the nodule will be recommended.
 A growing nodule can indicate a possible cancer, which can be detected only through ongoing monitoring.
 If the patient is at high risk for lung cancer or if the appearance of the nodule on the CT scan suggests that it is cancerous, further testing or immediate treatment may be recommended.